tuiwidgets/tuiwidgets/doc/ZWindow.rst

 Borders
 -------

-Which edges show border decorations is configurable using :cpp:func:`setBorderEdges(Tui::Edges borders) <void Tui::ZWindow::setBorderEdges(Tui::Edges borders)>`.
+It is configurable which edges show border decorations using :cpp:func:`setBorderEdges(Tui::Edges borders) <void Tui::ZWindow::setBorderEdges(Tui::Edges borders)>`.
 The close indicator and the title are only visible if the top edge border is enabled.